Xcash-Labs/xcashlabs-docs/docs/en/interacting/xcashd-reference.md

 | `--rpc-max-connections-per-private-ip <arg>` | Maximum number of RPC connections from the same private IP address.<br><br>(=25)
 | `--rpc-response-soft-limit <arg>`     | Maximum response bytes that can be queued, enforced at next response attempt.<br><br>(=26214400)
 | `--rpc-ssl <arg>`                     | Enable TLS on RPC connections.
 One of: `enabled` \| `disabled` \| `autodetect`.
 You **should** enable this if you connect a remote wallet.<br><br>(=autodetect)
 | `--rpc-ssl-private-key <arg>`         | Path to server's private key in PEM format.
-Generate it with `monero-gen-ssl-cert` tool.
+Generate it with `xcash-gen-ssl-cert` tool.
 This is to facilitate server authentication to client.
 | `--rpc-ssl-certificate <arg>`         | Path to server's certificate in PEM format.
-Generate it with `monero-gen-ssl-cert` tool.
+Generate it with `xcash-gen-ssl-cert` tool.
 This is to facilitate server authentication to client.
 | `--rpc-ssl-allowed-fingerprints <arg>`| List of certificate fingerprints to accept.
 This is a way to authenticate clients.
 | `--rpc-ssl-allow-any-cert`            | Allow any certificate of connecting client.
 | `--rpc-ssl-ca-certificates <arg>`     | Path to file containing concatenated PEM format certificate(s) to replace system CA(s).